About Weiss Timepieces

 Each component that goes into our timepieces is hand finished and decorated prior to assembly.
 The process is so intricate that several components are comprised of sub-assemblies made up of even smaller components.
 Each mechanical movement is made from over 150 parts, powered by a spring that runs a gear train of wheels.
 There are no batteries, circuitry, or computer chips involved.

-Finishing and assembly are completed inside our Los Angeles studio.
+Finishing and assembly are completed inside our Los Angeles workshop.
 Dials and hands are married to each movement and carefully inspected to ensure alignment.
 Once completed, each movement is secured inside the case following strict quality controls.
 A Swiss trained master watchmaker oversees all processes.

 Over 35 hours go into the creation of each timepiece.
 We craft each Weiss timepiece to be a trusted everyday heirloom.
 A symbol of American ingenuity and integrity, each edition purposefully surpasses historical standards, using higher quality materials that last longer with less scheduled maintenance.
 With proper care, a Weiss timepiece will last for generations.